 By Ashleigh Ehrmann

-PARVOVIRUS – A highly infection virus that even mentioning the name, rattles most pet owners.
+PARVOVIRUS – A highly infectious virus that even the mention of the name, rattles most pet owners.
 Is it any wonder that the recent news dominating the media mentioning a new strain of the disease is causing distress in the pet owner community?
 For the first time a new canine parvovirus strain (canine parvovirus 2c or CPV-2c) has been identified in Australia.
 We are here today to tell you to STOP PANICKING!
 Let us shed some much-needed light on this emerging situation.

 What is Canine parvovirus (CVP)?